-Follow these important steps to make your transition to OCAD easier!
+Follow these important steps to make your transition to OCAD U easier!

-2. Connect with other OCAD students through our online web communities, listed on OCAD's homepage.
+2. Connect with other OCAD U students through our online communities.

 3. In order to stay organized, review our Dates and Deadline page.

-5. If you have not studied at an institution where classes are taught in English, you may want to consider English for Art & Design, a summer credit program for ESL students entering first year at OCAD.
+5. If this is your first time studying at an institution where classes are taught in English, you may want to consider taking English for Art & Design, a summer program for students entering first year at OCAD U.

 6. Sign up as a mentee in our Student Mentor Program.
-Peer mentors are available to support your transition, answer your questions before you arrive and support you throughout your first year.
+Peer mentors are available to answer your questions before you arrive and support you throughout your first year.
 Apply online on the Peer Mentor Program page.

-7. Plan to arrive before classes begin to attend Fall Orientation, which includes information sessions, student identification cards & locker dispersement, campus tours, city outings and social gatherings for all new students.
+7. Plan to arrive before classes begin to attend Fall Orientation, which includes information sessions (some specifically for international and exchange students), campus tours, city outings and social gatherings for all new students.